killie/zucasa/README.md

 ## Usage

 1. Run `zucasa.sh` to start web server
-2. Go to Settings and enter your photo location(s)
+2. See output from startup script to find where your gallery is hosted.
-3. Import process is not optimal right now, so just watch stdout until 'Done', then refresh your browser
+3. Go to Settings and enter your photo location(s)

-See output from startup script to find where your gallery is hosted.
+4. Import process is not optimal right now, so just watch stdout until 'Done', then refresh your browser